ARC4CFD/arc4cfd.github.io/README.md

 The students that do not have the pre-requisite knowledge can consult the Resources page for additional content to supplement their knowledge.

+## Authors
+This course was developed in the [Multi-Physics Interaction Lab](https://www.mpilab.ca)  at the University of Waterloo, Canada by Dr. Jean-Pierre Hickey and Dr. Francesco Ambrogi.
+A list of contributors to the course can be found in [AUTHORS](AUTHORS)

+## Citation
+Please cite our manuscript

+## Acknowledgments
+The funding for this course was provided by Compute Ontario.
+The course was developed for use on the Digital Research Alliance of Canada clusters and testing was done on Sharcnet, Scinet, Narval and Graham.